Create-Technology-S4/.github/profile/README.md

 #### Week 4

 Perhaps the most intriguing work I have done so far almost entirely revolved around user interaction.
-In my personal project, I have explored ways someone can play a videogame through hand motion.
+In my personal project, I have explored ways someone can play a video game through hand motion.
 I was thinking about what would be the most fun and, more importantly, more intuitive way someone can control a character's camera.
 Of the components that were given, I saw the gyroscope as having the most potential to emulate natural user interaction.

 #